ato-neulab/Lab-Website/README.md

 4. Use Realtime Colors to decide on a palette
 5. Use Midjourney to generate mockups to take inspiration from
 6. Design prototype in Figma
-7. Photoshop to crop photos
+7. Cropped headshot image files using Photoshop
-8. Must be square (1:1 aspect ratio)
-9. Implement prototype using Jekyll
+8. Implement prototype using Jekyll
-10. Write documentation explaining how it works and how to update
+9. Write documentation explaining how it works and how to update

 ## How it works